ashfurrow/blog/source/blog/2014-06-06-swift-initializers.markdown

 link_to: swift
 ---

-<import><p>Swift, Apple's new programming language for iOS and OS X, makes several significant departures from Objective-C. What I found to be particularly interesting are the new semantics surrounding object lifecycles.
+<p>Swift, Apple's new programming language for iOS and OS X, makes several significant departures from Objective-C. What I found to be particularly interesting are the new semantics surrounding object lifecycles.
 Here are the key points:</p>

 <ul>

 <li>Formalizing convenience and designated initializers.</li>

 <li>Formalizing sequence of operations for initializers.</li>

 <li>Enforcing language-level, compile-time enforcement of these new semantics.</li>

 </ul>

 <p>I'm going to cover each of these in depth, with examples.
 Let's dive in!</p>